xolox/vim-easytags/README.md

 ### The `g:easytags_updatetime_min` option

 Vim has a setting which influences how often the plug-in is automatically executed.
 When this setting is too low, the plug-in can break.
+For this reason the plug-in compensates by keeping track of when it was last executed.
+You'll get one warning when the plug-in first notices the low value, after that it will shut up.
+The default value of this option is 4000 milliseconds (4 seconds).

-For this reason the plug-in warns you when ['updatetime'][updatetime] is lower than 4000 milliseconds.
-If you really want the plug-in to be executed more than once every 4 seconds (without a warning) you can lower the minimum acceptable updatetime by setting this option (number of milliseconds).
+If you really want the plug-in to be executed more than once every 4 seconds you can lower the minimum acceptable updatetime by setting this option (as the number of milliseconds) however note that subsecond granularity is not supported.

-### The `g:easytags_updatetime_autodisable` option

-Other plug-ins may lower the ['updatetime'][updatetime] value in certain contexts, e.g. insert mode in the case of the [neocomplcache][neocomplcache] plug-in.
-By setting this option to 1 (true) you can configure the easytags plug-in so that it doesn't give warnings about the updatetime option but instead skip updating and highlighting while the updatetime is set too low.
-When the updatetime is restored to a reasonable value the plug-in resumes.

 ### The `g:easytags_auto_update` option